Quitch/Queller-AI/README.md

 #### TOFIX

 - Takes too long transition from a naval start to a land game on mixed maps
-- Will not send all its troops through a teleporter even when there's no reason not to
 - Doesn't understand when it needs to build units in preparation for an attack versus when it should shutdown factories so it can build super weapons

 #### WONTFIX

 - Ignores the factory and fabber preferences of client/UI AI personality mods
-- Will use fabbers to construct factories when the commander should really do it

 #### CANTFIX